joomla/Manual/docs/get-started/git/github-manual.md

 ## Getting Started

 GitHub is a web site that offers repository hosting.
 Private repos are charged a commercial fee but public repos, such as Joomla, are hosted free of charge.
 As the name implies, GitHub is based on using Git for repo management.
 If you want to contribute to Joomla development you need a GitHub account.
 It only takes a few moments to create one so Give it a try: [GitHub](https://github.com/).
 You just need your email address to start.
-Try it out with the source of the this documentation.
+You could try it out by contributing content for this documentation.

 ## Fork joomla/Manual on GitHub